excid3/rails/guides/source/getting_started.md

 Active Record Model Basics
 -------------------------

-When we ran the Rails model generator to create the Product model, it created a file at `app/models/product.rb`.
+When we ran the Rails model generator to create the `Product` model, it created a file at `app/models/product.rb`.
 This file creates a class that uses Active Record for interacting with our `products` database table.

 ```ruby
 class Product < ApplicationRecord
 end
 ```

 You might be surprised that there is no code in this class.
-How does Rails know columns are in our database?
+How does Rails know what columns are in our database?

+When the `Product` model is used, Rails will query the database table for the column names and types and automatically generate code for these attributes.
+Rails saves us from writing this boilerplate code and instead takes care of it for us behind the scenes so we can focus on our application logic instead.

 Let's re-open the Rails console and see what columns Rails detects for the Product model.